ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 = Warning: =
 wp <code>missed schedule</code> on /mu-plugins/ directory stop to work: install and activate it only on default mode trough plugin control panel.
-= How to Repair /mu-plugins/ db wp_option Table Data? = Activate and Deactivate, (one time only) [WPMS db Cleaner](//downloads.WordPress.org/plugin/wp-missed-schedule.wpms-mu-plugins-clnr.zip) before install version 2013.0725.5555 or any later newer release.
+= How to Repair /mu-plugins/ db wp_option Table Data? = Activate and Deactivate, (one time only) [WPMS db Cleaner](//downloads.wordpress.org/plugin/wp-missed-schedule.wpms-mu-plugins-clnr.zip) before install version 2013.0725.5555 or any later newer release.
+= Action Link Cron =
+Please Noted That: Action Link Cron on left when plugin is activated is accessible only with [WP Crontrol](//wordpress.org/plugins/wp-crontrol/) Active (error: You do not have sufficient permissions to access this page.)
+= WordPress Multisite =
+Remenber That: if WordPress MultiSite is active "WP Missed Schedule" activation, and options panel, is only available on Super Admin Menu.
-= How to install Special Gold Edition? =
+= How to install Special Gold Edition ? =
 Special Gold Edition is for advenced users, and was installed only on manual mode.

 Clarifications about manual installation of the WP Missed Schedule Special Gold Edition.